SarahAHG/Save-The-Doctor---Arcade-Game/README.md

 # How to intall the game:
 1. Download this clone on your machine
+2. Extract the file
-2. Open the HTML file
+3. Open the HTML file
-3. Start playing
+4. Start playing
 _______________________________________

 # Used Languages for coding :